 All tile squares in Gather are 32 x32 pixels in size.

 In our Mapmaker, we have special tile types that are used to create specific effects.
 Each type of tile provides a different function for your Gather space.

-You can find and place the special Tile Types in the Mapmaker by selecting the Tile tab or pressing the hotkey [t].
+You can find and place the special Tile Types in the Mapmaker by selecting the "Stamp tool" and Tile tab or pressing the hotkey [t].